 †Current address: Korea Inst. of Sci. and Tech.
 Info.
 (KISTI), Daejeon, Rep. of Korea 34141.

-One Sentence Summary: We identify a fundamental limit to the number of query execution operators and show that some database management systems may have hit that limit.
+One Sentence Summary: We identify a fundamental limit on the number of query evaluation operators and show that database management systems may have reached that limit.

 Abstract: Implementers of database management systems (DBMSes) add query evaluation operators to increase the performance of these systems.
-We investigate the conventional cost-based query optimization phase within a DBMS, which ostensibly finds the fastest query execution plan from a potentially large set of enumerated plans, all of which correctly compute the specified query.
+We investigate the conventional cost-based query optimization phase within a DBMS, which ostensibly finds the fastest query execution plan from a potentially large set of enumerated plans, all of which correctly execute the specified query.
 Suboptimality is indicated by the existence of a query plan that performs more efficiently than the DBMS's chosen plan, for the same query.
-Through a novel experiment that examines the plans for thousands of query instances run on one hundred thousand query/data-size combinations on four popular DBMSes, we present evidence for a previously-unknown upper bound on the number of operators—one major source of the suboptimality— a DBMS may be able to support.
-We show that this upper bound may have already been reached by one or more extant DBMSes. by .
+Through a novel experiment that examines the plans for thousands of queries run on one hundred thousand query/cardinality combinations on four popular DBMSes, we present evidence for a previously-unknown upper bound on the number of operators (which we previously demonstrated to be a major source of suboptimality) a DBMS may be able to support.
+We show that this upper bound may have already been reached by one or more extant DBMSes.

 Main Text: Database management systems (DBMSes) underlie information systems and hence optimizing their performance is of critical importance.
 The relational DBMS's query optimizer plays an important role ostensibly finding the fastest query execution plan from a potentially large set of enumerated plans, all of which correctly compute the specified query.
 But what if the optimizer doesn't: what if it selects the wrong plan?

+A possible implication of a previously-validated model is that as query evaluation operators are added to the DBMS, suboptimality will increase.
+Given the (negative) influence of having more operators on the suboptimality that our model predicts, is there actually a limit to the number of query operators beyond which the performance of the DBMS begins to degrade?
+We present empirical evidence, drawn from 13,000 hours of query executions, of a previously-unknown upper bound on the number of database query operators that a DBMS is able to support and demonstrate that this upper bound may have already been reached by one or more extant DBMSes.

 There has been extensive work in query optimization over the last 40 years (1-2), during which a particular quite effective paradigm had taken hold, in both open-source and proprietary DBMSes.
 In this over-arching paradigm, query optimization and evaluation proceeds in several general steps (3).
 First, the query is translated into alternative query evaluation plans expressed in the relational algebra via query enumeration.
 The cost of each plan is then estimated and the plan with the lowest estimated cost is chosen.
-These steps comprise query optimization, specifically cost-based query optimization (4).
+These steps comprise query optimization, specifically cost-based query optimization (4, 6).
 The selected query plan is then evaluated by the query execution engine which implements a set of physical operators, often several for each logical operator (5).

-An influential survey (6) identifies the major themes that have pursued in the hundreds of articles published on this general topic.
-Chaudhuri reviews the many techniques and approaches that have been developed to represent the query plans, to enumerate equivalent query plans, to handle some of the more complex lexical constructs, to statistically summarize the base data, and to compute the cost of evaluation plans.
-He also mentions some of the theoretical work (which is much less prevalent) to understand the computational complexity of these algorithms.
-Most of this research may be classified as adopting an engineering perspective: how can we architect a query optimizer “where (1) the search space includes plans that have low cost (2) the costing technique is accurate (3) the enumeration algorithm is efficient.
-Each of these three tasks is nontrivial and that is why building a good optimizer is an enormous undertaking.”
-(6, page 35)